bcnzer/bcnzer/README.md

 ![Junior Techbots](https://github.com/bcnzer/bcnzer/blob/bcnzer-patch-1/robots%20small.png?raw=true)

 🔭 I’m currently working on a project called Junior Techbots.
-I might eventually open-source it
+I might eventually open-source it, eventually.
+The above picture is from the app

 🖊 My blog is at [https://liftcodeplay.com](https://liftcodeplay.com)

-📫 You can read me on Twitter at [https://twitter.com/bcnzer](https://twitter.com/bcnzer)
+📫 You can reach me on Twitter at [https://twitter.com/bcnzer](https://twitter.com/bcnzer)

 <!--
 **bcnzer/bcnzer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.